 3. Sharpen the Blades At the Same Time

 Many wood chipper owners sharpen their blades individually when they get dull.
-That can have a big impact on the chipper’s performance because the blades aren’t balanced or equally sharp.
+That can have a big impact on the performance of the chipper because the blades aren’t balanced or equally sharp.
 You need to make sure all of the blades are sharpened at once, so they’re all balanced.

 4. Prepare the Blades